Have you ever wondered why some guys have so much confidence and optimism, while you’re mired in self-doubt and paralysis by analysis?

 A Blueprint for Building a Better You

-In Ready to Roar, I’ve laid out the road map I used to go from insecure self-doubter to self-assured achiever.
+In Man in Command I’ve laid out the road map I used to go from insecure self-doubter to self-assured achiever.

 First I explain how psychologists define self-confidence, explore its many benefits, and look at how lacking confidence can be catastrophic to everything from your health to your income.